 We work in partnership with General Practitioners, District Nurses and other health and social services, although as a patient, your own GP and District Nurse remain responsible for your overall care at all times.
 Our specialist service is based on assessing and meeting your needs, and those of your family.

 We are a multi-professional palliative care team made up of of Clinical Nurse Specialists, Registered Nurses, Healthcare Assistants and Specialist Doctors, based at Willen Hospice.
 We visit you in your own home or see you in the outpatient clinic at Willen Hospice.

 We work with you and your family to identify your health and care needs and do our utmost to ensure these are met.
 We’ll support you to plan for the future so that as far as possible you get the care you want in the place of your choice.

-Your wishes will be recorded in an Advance Care Plan so that everyone involved in your care knows what is important to you.
+Your wishes will be recorded in an Advance Care Plan (see more below) so that everyone involved in your care knows what is important to you.